eddy-dunton/Elijah/README.md

 Uses a lightweight Arduino system to on the car / bike in order to live track the vehicle, then a Java program to read the data

+Named after the Prophet Elijah, who supposedly drove a flaming chariot

+This repo is only a code dump, development is actually done separately

 ## Installation

 ### Java